 The best way to pack a moving truck or portable moving container is to always make a sturdy base of the heaviest items on the bottom to provide enough support for lighter belongings on top.
 It’s also a good idea to tie your moving boxes and bins down as you load them to prevent any sliding and shifting during the drive.
 Then, place the items you’ll urgently need closest to the unloading door.
 You can even pack boxes against the door so items don’t fall and jam it during transit.
 If you choose to hire professional cross-country movers, they should tie them down for you, but be prepared to let them know what order to load your belongings.

 Call in the Professionals

 Need temporary self storage while between homes?
-Extra Space Storage has convenient storage facility locations throughout the U.S. that can help with your cross-country transition.
+Extra Space Storage has convenient storage facilities located throughout the U.S. that can help with your cross-country transition.
 Find self storage near you!

 Download Our Moving Out of State Checklist Today!

 Looking for an easy way to simplify your life?
 Download our Moving Out of State Checklist now to help you keep things in perfect order!